Posted on June 8, 2021

 The record shows only the date and names.

-Rex Ramsey, a friend of Mark’s since high school, told me that the father Harold Segal also owned Fox Auto Service in the SFV and the Segal family had several brothers in addition to Mark.
+Rex Ramsey, a friend of Mark Segal’s, was a semi-successful race car designer and driver, told me that Mark’s father Harold Segal, also owned the business Fox Auto Service in the SFV, and the Segal family had several brothers in addition to Mark.
+He mentioned that the family was “pretty well-off.”

-Marvin Mitchelson, on behalf of Paige asks for alimony, lawyer’s fees and court costs: “Plaintiff is not employed and presently embarking on a career as a painter, therefore needs the money from Defendant who is able bodied and employed.”
+Marvin Mitchelson, on behalf of client Paige, asks for alimony, lawyer’s fees and court costs: “Plaintiff is not employed and presently embarking on a career as a painter, therefore needs the money from Defendant who is able bodied and employed.”

 Marks balks at this request and states he can’t afford it.